 Here is the original test data (in Chinese):

-Looking for more good data?
+Looking for more good air purifier test data?

 I summarize the four best test resources I’ve found here: